readytogroove/readytogroove.github.io/_posts/blog/2015-03-11-preventing-pregnancy-with-groove.md

 Groove has something for everyone.
 Whether you&rsquo;re on the pill or using barrier methods, we&rsquo;ve got you covered.
 Even if you&rsquo;re looking to prevent pregnancy without hormones or devices, we&rsquo;ve got what you need!

 Effectively avoiding pregnancy without hormones or devices is slightly more complicated than making a sacrifice to the vagina gods or relying on the good old-fashioned “pull-and-pray.”
-Luckily, avoiding pregnancy using your body&rsquo;s own stream of data is easy to learn, and it&rsquo;s also really darn effective (we&rsquo;re talking <a class="text-link" target="_blank" href="http://humrep.oxfordjournals.org/content/22/5/1310.full">on par with the pill</a>, here).
+Luckily, avoiding pregnancy using your body&rsquo;s own stream of data is easy to learn, and it&rsquo;s also really darn effective (we&rsquo;re talking <a class="text-link" href="http://humrep.oxfordjournals.org/content/22/5/1310.full">on par with the pill</a>, here).

 ## The Basics ##